A Synthetic Roman Space Telescope High-Latitude Time-Domain Survey: Supernovae in the Deep Field: Analysis Examples

-A more sophisticated analysis could use the redshifts of the SN and of the suspected host galaxies to exclude obvious redshift mismatches between the SN and suspected host galaxy.
-If we assume that redshift differences greater than 0.2 would be detectable as outliers, indicated by the red lines in Fig.~\ref{fig:host_association_redshift}, we correctly associate 411 galaxies, but we would only have 8 misassociated galaxies owing to the host galaxy not being detected.
-Instead, we would have 70 SNe which we were unable to associate.
+A more sophisticated analysis could use the redshifts of the SN~Ia and of the suspected host galaxies to exclude obvious redshift mismatches between the SN~Ia and suspected host galaxy.
+If we assume that redshift differences greater than 0.2 would be detectable as outliers, indicated by the red lines in Fig.~\ref{fig:host_association_redshift}, we would correctly associate the 8 misassociated galaxies mentioned above.
+Finally, we note that this number of SNe without identified hosts will be underestimated slightly if SNe are located in galaxies that are too faint to be included in the CANDELS catalog used to generate galaxy properties; we note though that as shown in Fig.~\ref{fig:rodney_host}, we expect very few SNe to be in these types of galaxies, as the SFR and stellar mass are so low.